What is Rapivab?

-Since peramivir is used as a single dose, it does not have a daily dosing schedule.
+Since Rapivab is used as a single dose, it does not have a daily dosing schedule.

 What happens if I overdose?

-Avoid getting the nasal flu vaccine (FluMist) within 48 hours after you are treated with peramivir, unless your doctor tells you to.
+Avoid getting the nasal flu vaccine (FluMist) within 48 hours after you are treated with Rapivab, unless your doctor tells you to.

-Other drugs may interact with peramivir, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Rapivab, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Rapivab (peramivir)

 - Pricing & coupons

 - Side effects